stefanwalther/qwidget-documentation/src/content/gettingstarted/gettingstarted.Basics.md

 - The "qWidget Loader"

 ## The qWidget-Editor
-If you hover over a newly added qWidget object and edit icon will be shown.
+If you hover over a newly added qWidget object an edit icon will be shown.
 Click on this icon and the edit mode of the qWidget-extension will be opened:

 ![](img/EditIcon.png)